Have you seen the sun lately

 Morgan walked out of the beach room slightly annoyed with her husband.
 She was just a little edgy after hearing about how things were going with the lights and the food supply.
 It was going to get harder to survive underground, the people had adjusted to the conditions underground they had all the luxuries of being on top except Internet, cable and phones.
 There were even farms underground and live stock.

 People had their DVD Players and movies and there was a theater and several restaurants that serviced the population and doctors and nurses.
 There were many things to keep you from being bored.
 However; everyone missed the outdoors and the sun and the moon.
 She would not tell Arbrey the truth about the conditions that would soon start to decline.
-Her husband was right about letting her stay a little girl as long as they could.”
+Her husband was right about letting her stay a little girl as long as she could."

 She stood at the door and waited for her husband and child to join her.
 She placed her hand in her husband's hand and grabbed Arbrey's hand as they walked out of the light room.